blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2061-knowledge_base--Testing_for_debugging_code_and_verbose_error_logging--.md

 ## Description:

-Testing for Debugging Code and Verbose Error Logging
+Testing for Debugging code and Verbose error logging

 MSTG-CODE-4: Debugging code and developer assistance code (e.g. test code, backdoors, hidden settings) have been removed.
 The app does not log verbose errors or debugging messages.